beckcarver/STAT-4025-Design-Experiments/README.md

+# STAT 4025: Design and Analysis of Expirements
-# This serves as an archive of my STAT 4025 Design and Analysis of Expirements at University of Wyoming
+This serves as an archive of my STAT 4025 Design and Analysis of Expirements class at University of Wyoming.